priyanshu-agwl/RAG_LLM_Prac/README.md

-# GPT5_snakeladder
-a test for GPT 5 to create Snake and ladder game with one prompt and continue option
+# This is a project to test the RAG and LLM project